Simple Gluten-Free Homemade Bread

 We are not gluten-free in our house but I decided it was time to figure out how to make gluten-free homemade bread and see if we can work it into our diet.
-Since homemade bread is better than store-bought because I know what ingredients are included, I always prefer when my family eats what I bake at home.
+There are some amazing bread recipes to try without gluten!

 I was so surprised at this recipe for gluten-free homemade bread.
 I thought it would be a lot more difficult but in truth, it was actually easier than making regular homemade bread!
 There was no kneading involved, just mixing and letting it sit for awhile.

 Essential Tips for Making Homemade Bread!

 • Tired of ending up with dry and crumbly bread?

 • Do you find that your dough is flat and refuses to rise?